 - Pulse until all ingredients break down into a sauce consistency.

-- Store leftover sauce in air tight container for up to 1 week in refrigerator.
+- It is best served within 48 hours, however you can store leftover sauce in air tight container for up to 1 week in refrigerator.